pfeldman/ES6TestRunner/README.md

 ##### What is this?

 This is a simple watch configuration for Karma.
-This transcript from ES6/ES7 to ES5 in order to run jasmine tests when any line in `src` or `tests` files is changed karma start my.conf.js
+This transcript from ES6/ES7 to ES5 in order to run jasmine tests when any line in `src` or `tests` files is changed.

 ---